blues/app-accelerators/34-cellular-modbus-client/README.md

 ## Testing

-The tests described in this section rely on the server.py script.
-This script uses [pymodbus](https://github.com/pymodbus-dev/pymodbus) to run a Modbus server on your development PC.
+The tests described in this section rely on the [`server.py`](./server.py) script.
+This script uses [`pymodbus`](https://github.com/pymodbus-dev/pymodbus) to run a Modbus server on your development PC.
 It's based on pymodbus's [datastore_simulator.py example](https://github.com/pymodbus-dev/pymodbus/blob/dev/examples/datastore_simulator.py).
-You can check out server.py's `config` dictionary to see how the coils and registers are addressed.
+You can check out `server.py`'s `config` dictionary to see how the coils and registers are addressed.
 Refer to [pymodbus's documentation](https://github.com/pymodbus-dev/pymodbus/blob/dev/doc/source/library/simulator/config.rst) for details on how the memory layout of the server is configured.

-Before proceeding with the sections below, install pymodbus with `pip install pymodbus`.
+Before proceeding with the sections below, install the Python dependencies with `pip install -r requirements.txt`.
+You may want to do this inside a [virtualenv](https://virtualenv.pypa.io/en/latest/) to avoid polluting the system-level Python packages with these dependencies.

 ### Simple Test

-You'll use server.py as the Modbus server and the Swan as the Modbus client.
+You'll use `server.py` as the Modbus server and the Swan as the Modbus client.

 1. Run the server: `python server.py --log debug --port /dev/ttyUSB0`.
 The `--port` parameter specifies the serial port of the USB to RS-485 converter.
 On Linux, this is typically `/dev/ttyUSB0`, but you may need to alter this path depending on your machine.
 You should see output like this after starting the server:
     ```none